rasssya76/register/README.md

 - [Fork](https://github.com/greyrat-dev/register/fork) this repository
 - Add a new file called `your-domain-name.json` in the `domains` folder to register `your-domain-name.greyrat.dev`
+- Your pull request will be reviewed and merged. *Make sure to keep an eye on it incase we need you to make any changes!*
+- After the pull request is merged, please allow up to 24 hours for the changes to propagate
+- Enjoy your new `.greyrat.dev` domain!
+Please consider leaving us a star ⭐️ to help support us!

+## Full Format Available
 ```json
 {
     "description": "Project Description",